Author has written 2 stories for Buffy: The Vampire Slayer.

 First of all, I don't know where to put my disclaimer so I will just say, for and on the record, that copyright to any and all characters in Buffy or Angel resides solely and irrevocably with Joss Whedon, Mutant Enemy and/or Warner Bros, not with me.
 I will not make any money from my story or stories, and that's all there is to it, now and forever.

 Anyway, I hope you enjoy Drusilla's Roses and Drusilla's Redemption and, with trepidation, ask for your reviews, bearing in mind that the version you can see is not italicised or arranged exactly as I would like!
 I'm not an IT wizard.
-I am, however, a 48-year-old Scottish ex-librarian, not altogether unlike Giles, long a fan of Buffy but recently under the thrall of Drusilla, whom I found to be bewitching, vulnerable but sadly underdeveloped.
+I am, however, a 55-year-old ex-librarian living in Shropshire, not altogether unlike Giles, long a fan of Buffy but nowadays under the thrall of Drusilla, whom I found to be bewitching, vulnerable but sadly underdeveloped.

 I always wanted to know what happened to her after Spike dumped her (literally on the ground), and secondarily, what might have happened to Buffy & Co. right after Chosen.
 Drusilla's Redemption is probably the only story in existence which properly develops and redeems Drusilla.
-Drusilla Revenant, the last part of the trilogy, contains an astonishing twist and is being held back at least until Dear Miss Landau, my non-fiction novel about the real-life tale related to the trilogy, was published in March 2012 by Chaplin Books ().
-I have also completed the standalone Spike & Dru tale, Spike & Dru : the Graveyard of Empires, which, it seems, brings my quadrilogy (!) to a close.
+Drusilla Revenant, the third part of the quartet, contains an astonishing twist based on an incomplete story arc from the original Buffy.
+Dear Miss Landau, my non-fiction novel about the real-life tale related to the trilogy, was published in March 2012 by Chaplin Books.
+I have also completed the standalone Spike & Dru tale, Spike & Dru : the Graveyard of Empires, which, it seems, brings the Dru quartet to a close.

-Please read the written interview with me on Chaplin Books website (I'll add the draft version below), and if anyone wants to see the original, properly italicised versions of Roses and Redemption, please look in the Drusilla section of the BTVS Writers Guild website or type Drusilla Charm School Version into Google.
+Please also read the written interview with me on Chaplin Books website (I'll add the draft version below), and if anyone wants to see the original, properly italicised versions of Roses and Redemption, please contact me.

 Here is the draft interview: